floodtechlab/floodSwitchLite/README.en.md

 - Most likely will be controlled via Blynk or a similar platform

 > ℹ️ Information here may change.
 Final specs and system details will be published when the project is released.

+---

+## License

+This project is licensed under the [GNU GPLv3 License](https://www.gnu.org/licenses/gpl-3.0.html).
+You are free to use, modify, and distribute this code.
+For **commercial use**, you must:
+- Keep your source code open and under the same GPLv3 license
+- Clearly credit the original project: **FloodSwitch Lite by FloodTechLab**